fonse/tab-workspaces/README.md

  - Each tab belongs to a workspace.
 New tabs are automatically added to the current workspace.
  - Switch between workspaces from the toolbar icon to keep your tabs organized.
  - Tabs in other workspaces are safely hidden away.
+ - Pinned tabs are visible from all workspaces.
  - If you have multiple windows open, each one has its own set of workspaces.
  - Option to send a specific tab to another workspace from the right-click menu.